jackfoxy/urQL/docs/ref-ch01-introduction.md

 The Urbit RDBMS, Obelisk, consists of

-1. A scripting language and parser (this document)
+1. A scripting language (this document) and parser
 2. A plan builder
-3. Eventually, a front-end app...anyone can write one from the parser and plan APIs.
+3. A front-end agent app...anyone can write one from the parser and plan APIs.

 The scripting language, _urQL_, derives from SQL and varies in a few cases.

 Queries are constructed in FROM..WHERE..SELECT.. order, the order of events in plan execution.
 (The user should be cognizant of the ordering of events.)

-Columns are atoms with auras.
+Columns are typed atoms.
 Table definitions do not allow for nullable columns.

-All user-defined names follow the hoon term naming standard.
+All user-defined names (excepting aliases) follow the hoon term naming standard.

-All except the simplest functions are collected in their own section and aliased inline into SELECT clause and predicates.
+All except the simplest functions are collected in their own clause and inlined into SELECT clause and predicates by alias.
-Emphasizes composability and improves readability.

-There are no inlined subqueries.
+Inlined sub-queries banned improving readability.
 JOINs and/or CTEs handle all such use cases and emphasize composability.
 CTEs can be referenced for certain use cases in predicates.

 Relational division is supported with a DIVIDED BY operator.

+Set operations support nesting of queries on the right side.

+All data manipulation commands (DELETE, INSERT, MERGE, UPDATE) as well as the SELECT statement can accept a dataset output by a prior TRANSFORM step and send its output dataset to the next step.

 Reading and/or updating data on foreign ships is allowed provided the ship's pilot has granted permission.
 Cross database joins are allowed, but not cross ship joins.